don-patterson/recipes/public/list/Asian Sesame Noodle Bowl.md

 2. Chop the bok choy into 1 inch pieces
 3. Thinly slice the green onions
 4. Mince the garlic and ginger
-5. Mix the garlic, ginger, soy sauce, maple syrup, sesame oil, and chills in a bowl and set aside
+5. Mix the garlic, ginger, soy sauce, maple syrup, sesame oil in a bowl and set aside

 ## Cook
 1. Optional: toast the sesame seeds in a dry pan, and pour into a bowl or plate for later